 Use space or lose space

 By renovating unused space through the installation of high-density storage, process improvement, and material handling equipment, space optimization can be achieved.
 Improving processes greatly assists in balancing zones, eliminating inventory, reducing excess storage, and human touches by the combination of areas and applications.
-In reducing operational space, companies can build smaller, yet more energy efficient platforms, therefore shrinking the construction footprint by up to 15% in some cases.
+In reducing operational space, companies can build smaller, yet more energy-efficient platforms, therefore shrinking the construction footprint by up to 15% in some cases.
 This also conserves natural resources and reduces maintenance costs.
 This optimized space utilization not only reduces energy costs but inherently reduces a business’ overall carbon footprint.
-Through in-depth surveys, operational space elements can be identified, analyzed and applied.
+Through in-depth surveys, operational space elements can be identified, analyzed, and applied.

-The solution can be in process and inventory levels or could be by optimizing automated material handling systems.
-Reconfiguring conveyor systems to meet current requirements and best practices often saves valuable floor space.
+The solution can be in-process and inventory levels or could be by optimizing automated material handling systems.
+Reconfiguring conveyor systems to meet current requirements and best practices often save valuable floor space.
 Likewise integrating automated storage and retrieval systems such as mid load automated storage systems, horizontal carousels, VLMs (vertical lift modules), vertical carousels, pick modules and other systems can be integrated into an existing facility, department or zone to bring tremendous reductions in space and labor.
 When a proper survey is conducted, an ROI (return on investment) can often be found in less than twelve months or less.
 Integrated Systems and Design – ISD provides such surveys to help find the efficiencies organizations need to compete and exceed in today’s business environment.